appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/ssl-configuration.md

 :::caution

-Changing `external.scheme` from `http` to `https` or from `https` to `http` after using appcircle server some time, requires configuration reset which results with data cleanup.
+Changing `external.scheme` from `http` to `https` or from `https` to `http` after using Appcircle server some time, requires configuration reset which results with data cleanup.

 So, we suggest you to be sure with your configuration before using it in production environment.